DestinyTheGame/bungie-auth/README.md

 The following properties are specific to `electron`

-- `browser` Allows you to control options for the created `BrowserWindow` by default we will spawn a window that the same size as oAuth window.
+- `electron` Allows you to control options for the created `BrowserWindow` by default we will spawn a window that the same size as oAuth window.

 While we allow you to configure the `browser` option, we forcefully apply